Sergei Pankejeff: Biography

+Early life and education

+Pankejeff was born on the 24 December 1886 at his family's estate near Kakhovka on the river Dnieper.
 The Pankejeff family (Freud's German transliteration from the Russian; in English it would be transliterated as Pankeyev) was a wealthy family in St. Petersburg.

+His father was Konstantin Matviyovich Pankeyev and his mother was Anna Semenivna, née Shapovalova.

+Pankejeff's parents were married young and had a happy marriage, but his mother became sickly and was therefore somewhat absent from the lives of her two children.
+Pankejeff would later describe her as cold and lacking tenderness, though she would show special affection to him when he was sickly.

+His father Konstantin, while being a cultured man and a keen hunter, was also an alcoholic who suffered from depressive episodes.
+He had been treated by Moshe Wulff (a disciple of Freud).
+He would later be diagnosed by Kraepelin with manic depressive disorder.
+His mother (Pankejeff's grandmother) had fallen into a depressive state after the death of a daughter and was thought to have died of suicide, while a paternal uncle of Pankejeff's was diagnosed with paranoia by the neuropsychiatrist Korsakov and admitted to an asylum.

+Sergei and his sister Anna were brought up by two servants; Nanja and Grusha and an English governess named Miss Oven.
+Sergei's education would later be taken over by male tutors.

 Sergei attended a grammar school in Russia, but after the 1905 Russian Revolution he spent considerable time abroad studying.

+Psychological problems

 During his review of Freud's letters and other files, Jeffrey Moussaieff Masson uncovered notes for an unpublished paper by Freud's associate Ruth Mack Brunswick.
 Freud had asked her to review the Pankejeff case, and she discovered evidence that Pankejeff had been sexually abused by a family member during his childhood.

-In 1906, his older sister Anna committed suicide while visiting the site of Mikhail Lermontov's fatal duel, and by 1907 Sergei began to show signs of serious depression.
+In 1906, his older sister Anna committed suicide through the use of quicksilver while visiting the site of Mikhail Lermontov's fatal duel.
+She would die after two weeks of agony.

+By 1907, Sergei began to show signs of serious depression.
 Sergei's father Konstantin also suffered from depression, often connected to specific political happenings of the day, and committed suicide in 1907 by consuming an excess of sleeping medication, a few months after Sergei had left for Munich to seek treatment for his own ailment.
 While in Munich, Pankejeff saw many doctors and stayed voluntarily at a number of elite psychiatric hospitals.
 In the summers, he always visited Russia.

+During a stay in Kraepelin's sanatorium near Neuwittelsbach, he met a nurse who worked there, Theresa-Maria Keller, whom he fell in love with and wanted to marry.

+Pankejeff's family upon learning about the relationship was against it, as not only was Keller from a lower class, but also she was older than Pankejeff and a divorced woman with a daughter.

+The couple would marry in 1914.